sarahedkins/pizza/README.md

 For example, what should happen when a topping that is used in a pizza is deleted?
 Normally I would run this question by a stakeholder.
 Here, I opted to allow the topping to be deleted and mark the pizza in the UI so the pizza shop keeper could edit the pizza.

+## If I had more time...
+- I would add error handling to the database fetches.
+I'd use try/catch blocks and a toast notification system to properly display errors.
+I'd also log errors to an error managmeent platform so the developers can track and handle frequent errors.
+- I would make the topping quantities editable.
+If this were a real shop, you should be able to keep track of inventory and mark certain pizzas as unavailable when the quantity of a topping is too low.

 ## Codepointers for Hiring Team reviewers

 The interesting parts of the code to look at are: